schnorea/FirePlace_Builder/README.md

 Ordered a gas fireplace for living room, now we have to figure out what to build around it.
 After a lot of back and forth on features, size and placement in the room it was clear that talking wasn't working.
 We needed a visualization.
 First, tried it in Blender but everytime there was a change it required some effort and time to adjust the model which was frustrating my wife.
 We needed a parametric model that could be adjusted easily and the results could be seen instantly.
 Using OpenSCAD as the modeling platform the FirePlace Builder was born.

 ## Commercial Use
 If you want to use this for a commercial web site I have, in my past job, built WebGL based visualization.
 I can recreate this as a WebGL app and even add textures.
 Drop an issue if you would like to talk about that.
+Also, this can be used to create STL models for 3D printing with a tweek or two.

 ### View of the UI
 <img src="/assets/UI.png?raw=true" alt="drawing" width="100%"/>